Octavius-Dante/Tetra-Proxima/CAPM-DAY-3/Readme.md

 </br>
 After creating the file you can notice that in (Data models and services) section in left pane
 </br>
-This gets created when cds file in db gets generated.
+This gets created when CDS file in DB gets generated.
 </br>
-This Data models and services is only avilable in BAS not in VScode and this helps to see the overview of DB objects avaialble in the project.
+This Data models and services is only available in BAS not in VScode and this helps to see the overview of DB objects available in the project.
 </br>
 <img src="./files/capmd3-18.png" >
 </br>